xTaichou/formula-1/README.md

 Some general notes:
 Data was aquired from Kaggle, but the data is constantly being updated so it might not match what I have in my repository.
 Link for the dataset is below. https://www.kaggle.com/datasets/debashish311601/formula-1-official-data-19502022 All excel anaylsis was done by me.
+These files exist in the Analysis folder.
 All code was done from scratch and I make use of PyCharm as my IDE of choice.